 - What season makes sense for our wedding?
 Does the season impact the mood of the day?

 - What type of wedding do we not want?
 What are things that don’t feel like us?

-Come up with a list of words to describe your wedding vibe.
-Words like intimate, adventurous, carefree, nostalgic, silly, cheerful, cozy, laid-back, romantic, wild, vivacious, and warm.
+- Come up with a list of words to describe your wedding vibe–like intimate, adventurous, carefree, nostalgic, silly, cheerful, cozy, laid-back, romantic, wild, vivacious, and warm

 Kerry Charlotte of Haute Wedding explained the benefits of having a Pinterest board and a separate, curated wedding mood board.
 She said, “The contrast between a mood board and a Pinterest board is that a mood board can be more specific to show a real snapshot of your wedding.
-While Pinterest can show a larger array of your tastes and style preference.
-We love seeing a full array of your tastes to start designing.
-This way we can pull in little details that really make the day custom to you!”
+Pinterest can show a larger array of your tastes and style preference.
+Wedding vendors love seeing a full array of your tastes to start designing.
+This way, we can pull in little details that really make the day custom to you!”

 - What type of home decor do we gravitate toward?
-Search for design inspiration homes and bedrooms.
-Spaces that feel like somewhere you’d enjoy spending time in.
+Search for design inspiration from homes and bedrooms–spaces that feel like somewhere you’d enjoy spending time in

-- Pin clothes, accessories, fashion blogger outfits, etc. All of these will help explain your style and can be translated into wedding design.
+- Pin clothes, accessories, fashion blogger outfits, etc. These will help explain your style and can be translated into the wedding design

 - Search different typography on Pinterest.
 What elements of design are you drawn to?
 Do you like big, bold fonts or more classic elements?